US Ecommerce Sales (2013–2023)

-Data from the US Department of Commerce shows that US ecommerce sales have been growing steadily for over a decade, with significant growth in the previous year.
+Data from the US Department of Commerce shows that US ecommerce sales have been growing steadily for over a decade, with significant growth in the previous three years.

 The coronavirus pandemic that swept across the world in 2020 had a profound impact on US ecommerce sales.